 Yes, unaccompanied puppies can be shipped through most major airlines.
 A new crate and all shipping expenses will be added to the purchase price of your puppy.

-Whenever possible, Daintree recommends travelling by air to pick up your puppy.
+Whenever possible, Daintree recommends that faraway customers travel here by air to pick up your puppy.
 Our closest airport is Kelowna and in the USA it's Spokane, WA.
 This way the puppy can travel with the ticket holder in the cabin.
 If you cannot fly in to get the puppy, Daintree can sometimes provide a flight nanny.

 Note, during the Christmas season the airlines embargo the shipment of ANY pets in cargo due to high passenger traffic.
 During warm weather, they may change or cancel flights due to high temperatures on the tarmac.
 Check with the airline to see if they allow pets under the seat and consider flying to collect your pup.